rialele/sentiment-analysis-indian-financial-market/README.md

 A unique twitter dataset was created that is based solely on Indian financial markets and can be further used for financial research and analysis.

 #### Documentation:
-The code.ipynb file contains the entire code along with comments, for viewers to understand each step.
+The code.ipynb file contains the entire code along with comments.